Winfried Scharlau

 Winfried Scharlau (12 August 1940, in Berlin – 26 November 2020) was a German mathematician.

 Biography

 Scharlau received his doctorate in 1967 from the University of Bonn.
 His doctoral thesis Quadratische Formen und Galois-Cohomologie (Quadratic Forms and Galois Cohomology) was supervised by Friedrich Hirzebruch.
 Scharlau was at the Institute for Advanced Study for the academic year 1969–1970 and in spring 1972.
-From 1970 he was a professor (most recently Institutsdirektor) at the University of Münster, where he has now retired.
+From 1970 he was a professor (most recent Institutsdirektor) at the University of Münster, from where he retired.

 Scharlau's research deals with number theory and, in particular, the theory of quadratic forms, about which he wrote a 1985 monograph Quadratic and Hermitian Forms in Springer's series Grundlehren der mathematischen Wissenschaften.